-ECON & GVPT major Rahila Olanrewaju to address the BSOS Class of 2020.
+ECON & GVPT graduate Rahila Olanrewaju delivered the Spring commencement address to the BSOS Class of 2020

 Born in Lagos, Nigeria, and raised in Rockville, Maryland, this BSOS student has made a lasting mark on the University community.
-Rahila Olanrewaju is a graduating senior Banneker Key scholar with majors in economics and government and politics and a minor in African Studies.
-During her time at the University, Olanrewaju has served on the BSOS Dean’s Student Advisory Council, as Vice President of Academic Affairs for the Student Government Association, held several roles as a Research Assistant, and founded the African Languages Association.
+Rahila Olanrewaju graduated May 22 as a Banneker Key scholar with majors in economics and government and politics and a minor in African Studies.
+During her time at the University, Olanrewaju served on the BSOS Dean’s Student Advisory Council, as Vice President of Academic Affairs for the Student Government Association, held several roles as a Research Assistant, and founded the African Languages Association.

 Olanrewaju cites her greatest accomplishment at UMD as her work with the Department of African American Studies (AFAM) to develop a new minor in African Studies, the University’s first academic program of its kind.
 In her role as a representative on the Dean’s Student Advisory Council, Olanrewaju collaborated with College and Department administration to develop the curriculum design and requirements.